LeoJuguet/report-internship2024/repport.typ

   e_1 = e_2 = e_3 = top "and not init"
 $

 This method is pretty simple to implement in mopsa.
-The only case that you need to deal is when you want get a result or we want assign a value.
+The only case that you need to deal is when you want get a result or when we want assign a value.

-The initialisation of arrays from one border to an other border represent the majority of cases that we can encounter in Jasmin.

 === Setter